‘Serge le Temoin de Playboy’ & Co. Sartorial elegance in Congo

 The sports jacket is an essential garment for every wardrobe.
 It can be made from a variety of different fabrics, including linen, silk, cotton, mohair and wool.
 They all offer their own individual merits, but a well cut, bespoke linen sports jacket can look super sharp.
 A common concern is that linen can crease easily – as long as you look after the linen jacket, it will look after you.
 This is a short video of a bespoke sports jacket made by Henry Herbert Tailors.

-Video: Bespoke Double Breatsed Suit
+Video: Bespoke Double Breasted Suit

 The V-shaped, double breasted, silhouette suit has made a resurgence.
 The finely cut peak lapels and wrap over jacket, finished with sharp looking trousers, is making a comeback on to city streets.
 This is a short video of a bespoke double-breasted suit made by Henry Herbert Tailors.